MileHacker Logo

 Water Transportation

 Limited to specific recreational areas or parks.
-No significant public water transportation network is found in Foshan.
+No significant public water transportation the network is found in Foshan.

 Mainly for cargo/excursions.